CanCanCommunity/cancancan/docs/Defining-Abilities.md

 can :read, Project, active: true, user_id: user.id
 ```

-It is important to only use database columns for these conditions so it can be reused for [[Fetching Records]].
+It is important to only use database columns for these conditions so it can be reused for [Fetching Records](./Fetching-Records.md).

 You can use nested hashes to define conditions on associations.
 Here the project can only be read if the category it belongs to is visible.